enketo/blog/_posts/2015-05-19-install-enketo.md

 Nothing in this section is specific to Enketo.
 You can also use one of the [thousands of SSL-certificate-installation-tuturials on the web](https://www.google.com/webhp?#q=How+to+install+an+ssl+certificate+for+nginx+on+Ubuntu+14.04).

 Purchase an SSL certificate for your (sub)domain somewhere.
 This should not cost more than [$10/year](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl.aspx?aff=85649).
-You will be asked to provide a _"CSR"_.
+You will be asked to provide a _CSR_.
 The recommended way of generating a CSR is to log in to your Enketo server and:

 ```bash
 sudo mkdir /etc/nginx/ssl